Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTS 450 1GB should perform just a bit faster than the Radeon HD 3850 1GB overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTS 450 1GB should in theory be a small bit better than the Radeon HD 3850 1GB in general. (explain)

-Texel RateThe GeForce GTS 450 1GB should be a lot (more or less 134%) better at AF than the Radeon HD 3850 1GB. (explain)
+Texel RateThe GeForce GTS 450 1GB should be quite a bit (approximately 134%) more effective at texture filtering than the Radeon HD 3850 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison